romeerez/orchid-orm/packages/docs/src/guide/orm-relations.md

 ## hasMany

-A `hasMany` association is similar to `hasOne`, but indicates a one-to-many connection with another model.
+A `hasMany` association is similar to `hasOne` but indicates a one-to-many connection with another model.
 You'll often find this association on the "other side" of a `belongsTo` association.
 This association indicates that each instance of the model has zero or more instances of another model.